drug-design/course/docs/chapters/molecular-graphics.md

 ### Complementary Surface Properties

-It is possible to visualize the complementary features of a given property (e.g. lipophilicity, electrostatic potential etc.) of a ligand when it binds to its receptor.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/complementary-surface-properties-6f24bdf8'><i class='fa fa-play' aria-hidden='true'></i></button>It is possible to visualize the complementary features of a given property (e.g. lipophilicity, electrostatic potential etc.) of a ligand when it binds to its receptor.
 This can be done by displaying the property concerned onto the surface of the molecule when it is outside and inside the active site of the receptor.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.